Ray Spalding

-Raymond Mark Spalding (born March 11, 1997) is an American professional basketball player for the Noblesville Boom of the NBA G League.
+Raymond Mark Spalding (born March 11, 1997) is an American professional basketball player for the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for the Louisville Cardinals, and was drafted by the Philadelphia 76ers in the second round of the 2018 NBA draft.

 High school career

 Spalding is the son of Raymond Brooks and Gerri Spalding.
 He grew up playing lacrosse, soccer, kickball, table tennis, lacrosse, fencing and basketball.
 He attended Trinity High School in Louisville, Kentucky, where he was coached by Mike Szabo.
 Spalding began to receive college looks after scoring 34 points in an AAU tournament the summer before his senior year of high school.
 He committed to the Louisville Cardinals because he wanted to become a household name in his hometown.

 College career

 Coming into Louisville, former head coach Rick Pitino raved about Spalding, claiming he has the most potential of any player he has coached.
 Spalding came off the bench his first two years at Louisville.
 He averaged 5.9 points and 5.7 rebounds per game as a sophomore.
 After the season, Spalding noticed the work teammate Donovan Mitchell put in to become an NBA player and resolved to do the same.
 He pulled down a career-high 16 rebounds to go with 21 points in a win versus Grand Canyon in December 2017.
 Spalding had a career-high 23 points to go with 12 rebounds in an 82–78 double-overtime win over Notre Dame on January 16, 2018.
 He moved into the starting lineup as a junior, averaging 12.3 points, 8.6 rebounds, 1.7 blocks and 1.5 steals per game.
 Spalding led the team to a 22–14 season and the quarterfinals of the NIT.
 He was an Honorable Mention All-Atlantic Coast Conference selection.
 After the season, Spalding entered the 2018 NBA draft and hired an agent, thus forgoing his final season at Louisville.